Shruti192903/Fetch_summary/README.md

 Acknowledgments:

-pyttsx3 - Text-to-speech library for Python
+'pyttsx3' - Text-to-speech library for Python
-wikipedia-api - Python wrapper for the Wikipedia API
+'wikipedia-api' - Python wrapper for the Wikipedia API